joeguilmette/local-migrator/README.md

 ./scripts/release.sh
 ```

 The script builds the plugin ZIP and PHAR, then creates or updates the GitHub release (attaching `local-migrator-plugin-<version>.zip` and `cli/dist/local-migrator.phar`).
-It also installs the freshly built PHAR locally (handling the `lm`/`lm-wp` fallback automatically).
+It also installs the freshly built PHAR locally.

 ---